deanhiller/webpieces/webserver/README.md

 # webpieces

 * add method to reverse a URL from the controller using the Action Enum
-* Make the interface name requirement to be '*Managed' NOT '*WebpiecesManaged'
-* Make it so AFTER you hit the route, '*Managed', works and ends up in the webpage AFTER
+* Make it so AFTER you hit the route, '*Managed', works and ends up in the webpage AFTER GET request is made to that url that uses the property
 * GET request with no url params nor query params BUT controller method DOES have params results in NotFound which is just weird!!! throw a 500 bug instead and put info in exception
 * sending in json to /json/notfound sends back html??? ick, how to get it to send json every time instead of the html not found page
 * Need webpieces DevServer test for modifying default argument.
 It turns out, arguments are not cleared on restart and something weird goes on.